Setting up inventory in QuickBooks Online is more complicated than it needs to be.

 “Something’s not quite right – The action could not be completed because another user was creating, editing or deleting a transaction with inventory products at exactly the same time.
 Please try again in 30 min.
 If the issue persists, please contact Customer Support.“

-After a good number of Method developers and customer service put days into solving this problem, we suddenly had a hunch: perhaps the ‘Inventory Neglect’ was causing QBO inventory calculations to grind to a halt, and that’s what was causing the invoices to be so slow to process??
-We analyzed the 600 inventory items and only thing that stood out at us was over 50 items had large negative quantities.
+We analyzed the 600 inventory items, and the only thing that stood out to us was that over 50 items had large negative quantities.
 Which is a bad state for inventory….could that be the smoking gun?

-We called the user and walked them through resetting all inventory quantities to be in the positive.
-It took them 30 minutes.
-Immediately the QBO interface was back to its normal responsiveness, new invoices synced from Method to QBO instantly, and no more errors.
-That was it.
+We called the user and walked them through resetting all inventory quantities to positive.
+It took them only 30 minutes.

 QBO + Negative Quantity On Hand = Strange Behavior + Errors + Time Wasted